 Roseline Coffee

-website | neighborhood: Buckman (get directions), Downtown (get directions) & Alberta (get directions) | price: ~$19-$23/bag | subscriptions available
+website | neighborhood: multiple locations (get directions) | price: ~$19-$25/bag | subscriptions available

-Roseline Coffee has three locations around Portland, each offering single-origin and blends.
+Roseline Coffee has multiple locations around Portland, each offering single-origin and blends.
 I like that most of the roasts are named after the farmers who grow them, giving you a deeper connection with the beans.
 Their website also goes into heavy detail about the origins of the farms and what tasting notes you can expect.

 What to try: It’s a tie between the Ethiopian Mulish and the Gabriel Buendía Pink Bourbon single varietal.
 I like the Mulish because it has a good balance of cocoa and bright raspberry flavor, while the Pink Bourbon has milk chocolate smoothness with snappy grapefruit to make a more refreshing cup.